danielaparker/jsoncons/doc/ref/jsonpointer/flatten.md

 Json unflatten(const Json& value); // (2) (since v0.150.0)
 ```

-Flattens a json object or array into a single depth object of JSONPointer-value pairs.
+Flattens a json object or array into a single depth object of JSON Pointer-value pairs.
 The keys in the flattened object are JSONPointer's.
 The values are primitive (string, number, boolean, or null).
 Empty objects or arrays become null.

 #### Return value

-(1) A flattened json object of JSONPointer-value pairs
+(1) A flattened json object of JSON Pointer-value pairs

 (2) An unflattened json object

 #### Remarks

-There is no unique solution for unflattening a single depth object of JSONPointer-value pairs.
+There is no unique solution for unflattening a single depth object of JSON Pointer-value pairs.
 An integer appearing in a path could be an index or it could be an object key.
 The unflatten function assumes it is an object key.